-Some melts remain liquid even when cooled below their melting point and are known as subcooling melts.
+Some melts remain liquid even when cooled below their melting point.
+We know them as subcooling melts.
 The reason they refuse to crystallize and solidify is the lack of the crystal nuclei.

-With the Rotoform 4G SC system, we have developed an innovative supercooling process to overcome this problem by introducing a homogeneous suspension of crystal nuclei into the melt.
-This is done with the scraped-surface heat exchanger, called precrystallizer, using a cold cylindrical surface and a heated rotor.
+To overcome this problem, we have developed an innovative supercooling process, the Rotoform 4G SC system.
+Subcooling melts are solidified by introducing a homogeneous suspension of crystal nuclei into the melt.
+This is done with a scraped-surface heat exchanger, called precrystallizer, using a cold cylindrical surface and a heated rotor.

-This process enables the slurry (a mix of nuclei and liquid product) to crystallize on the water-cooled steel belt of the Rotoform unit in a very short time and can be used to produce the desired product form – such as pastilles, micropastilles or flakes.
+This process enables the slurry (a mix of nuclei and liquid product) to crystallize on the water-cooled steel belt of the Rotoform unit in a very short time.
+Furthermore, the desired product form – such as pastilles, micropastilles or flakes – can be produced.

-We have designed, supplied and installed more than 100 supercooling plants, each a turnkey system incorporating everything from the precrystallizer heating/cooling equipment to the Rotoform, steel belt cooler and measurement and control equipment.
+We have designed, supplied and installed more than 100 supercooling plants.
+Each of them is a turnkey system incorporating everything from the precrystallizer heating/cooling equipment to the Rotoform, steel belt cooler and measurement and control equipment.

-Antioxidants for rubber chemicals as an example for a typical subcooling product solidified on a IPCO pastillation system
+Antioxidants for rubber chemicals are for example a typical subcooling product solidified on a IPCO pastillation system.

 - Plastic additives

 Environmentally-friendly production of uniform pastilles